rbiedrawa/spring-webflux-keycloak-demo/Readme.md

 This repository contains reactive **resource server** application that integrates with Keycloak.

-Keycloak server with all necessary components can be started using [docker-compose](./docker/docker-compose.yml) and [utility script](./docker/setupDemoRealm.sh).
+Keycloak server with all components can be started using [docker-compose](./docker/docker-compose.yml) and [utility script](./docker/setupDemoRealm.sh).

 ## Features